FabFilter Pro-R online help

 Main Controls

-• Prominent at the center, the Space knob is obviously the most important control of Pro-R. It smartly and smoothly combines the room model and decay time of the reverb, ranging from a very small ambience space (200 ms) to a cathedral-like ten-second reverb.
+• Prominent at the center, the Space knob is obviously the most important control of Pro-R 2.
+It smartly and smoothly combines the room model and decay time of the reverb, ranging from a very small ambience space (200 ms) to a cathedral-like ten-second reverb.
 With this single control, you can choose from over a dozen carefully designed room models and seamlessly vary between them, without hearing clicks or unwanted artifacts.
 The decay time varies automatically to match the room model.
 The yellow time label in the Space knob shows the current reverb decay time (possibly affected by the Decay Rate setting).
 Tip: As a shortcut, you can directly click the room icons around the Space knob.

-• The Decay Rate control lets you adjust the reverb decay from 50% to 200% of the decay that corresponds to the current Space setting.
+• The Decay Rate control lets you adjust the reverb decay from 25% to 400% of the decay that corresponds to the current Space setting.
 This allows you to easily fine-tune a room model to have the decay that it needs in the mix.
 The yellow time label in the Space knob will always display the final reverb decay time, together with the original time and decay rate if not at 100%.

 • The Character control brings life to the reverb sound in various ways.
 At 0%, the reverb is as transparent and predictable as possible.
 Turning the knob up to 50% gradually introduces some modulation and more pronounced early reflections together with subtle yet noticeable late echoes.
 From 50% and up, the reverb begins modulating more and more, up to a chorus-like effect at 100% which works well on vocals and synths.